South Seattle Crime Prevention Council

 • Monitors and impacts local/state policies regarding relevant quality-of-life issues

-• Reduction of crime through enhanced block and business watch efforts
+• Reduces crime through enhanced block and business watch efforts

 • Works to further community/police partnerships